 Local treatments such as nail lacquer

 For mild to moderate toenail fungus, a topical anti-fungal can be of benefit.
 The lacquer is applied daily to the affected nail.
 Improvement in the nail is often achieved after an extended period of time (1 year).
 The issue with this approach is that the lacquer often poorly penetrates the nail plate.
 As a result, this treatment may be very effective in terms of controlling the condition and producing improved nails, however, it only eradicates the infection in less than 10 percent of patients.

 Oral medication, such as terbinafine or itraconazole

-Oral anti-fungals (itraconazole and terbinafine) can be taken once daily by mouth for a variable period of time usually 12 weeks with reasonable success of eradicating the fungal infection (on the order 60-70 percent success).
+Oral anti-fungals (itraconazole and terbinafine) can be taken once daily by mouth for a variable period of time, usually 12 weeks, with reasonable success of eradicating the fungal infection (on the order 60-70 percent success).
 The problem with this treatment in addition to cost is the potential for serious liver problems.
 These medications are metabolized in the liver and have been associated with elevated liver enzymes and liver failure, potentially leading to the need for liver transplant or death.
 As a result of this, in July 2001 the FDA consumer updates outlined a health advisory delineating the serious risks of these medications.
-However, for patients who otherwise have a healthy liver these medications are likely to be well tolerated provided the effects are closely monitored by a physician.
+However, for patients who otherwise have a healthy liver, these medications are likely to be well tolerated provided the effects are closely monitored by a physician.

 Laser therapy is becoming increasingly popular for the treatment of fungal infections.
 There are different types of lasers and each requires a different treatment protocol.
 There is a general lack of peer-reviewed data on laser treatment.
 However, there are retrospective studies that suggest that they may be of some benefit.
-Laser is thought to work by penetrating the nail and killing the fungi.
+The laser is thought to work by penetrating the nail and killing the fungi.

 Edited July 24, 2017